-The Independent Districting Commission shall be vested with authority to develop an initial district-based plan for future City Council elections.
+The Independent Redistricting Commission shall be vested with authority to update the four City Council Districts for future City Council elections.
 It is composed of seven members, appointed by a Selection Panel of three retired judges residing in San Diego County.
 Pursuant to the Consent Decree dated April 19, 2013, the Selection Panel shall use its best efforts to appoint Commission members who will provide racial, geographic, social and ethnic diversity, who, in its judgment, will have a high degree of competency to carry out the responsibilities of the Commission and a demonstrated capacity to serve with impartiality.

-With the assistance of needed staff and an expert consultant, the Commission must adopt plans that divide the City into four Council districts.
+With the assistance of needed staff and an expert consultant, the Commission must update the four Council districts to reflect data from the 2020 Census.
 These districts will be used for future elections of Escondido City Council members, including their recall, and for filling any vacancy in the office of the member of the Council.
 The districting plan shall comply with the United States Constitution, including containing reasonably equal population; shall comply with the federal Voting Rights Act; shall be geographically contiguous and drawn to encourage geographic compactness; shall be drawn with respect for geographic integrity of any neighborhood and any community of interest, including racial, ethnic, and language minorities; and shall not be drawn for the purpose of favoring or discriminating against an incumbent, political candidate, or political party.

 - How will the Commission decide where to draw district lines?